jli615/justincode/docs/sweektwo.md

 ### Study Plan

 Monday:
+- Crossover grading

+Tuesday:
 - Practice MCQ
 - Build the study guide

-Tuesday:
+Wednesday:
 - Finish the Practice MCQ
 - Reflect on the test and do test corrections

-Wednesday:
+Thursday:
 - Take Practice FRQ

-Thursday:
 - Reflect on the FRQ and make corrections
 - Get the code running on Repl

 Friday:
-- Build the study guide
+- ASI Skit